gabyamaciel/chat-room-analytics/README.md

 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to access the application.

+## WebSocket Communication

+The Chat Room Analytics application utilizes WebSocket communication to receive real-time messages from the chat room.
+The WebSocket connection is established with the following URL: `wss://tso-take-home-chat-room.herokuapp.com`.

 ## Dependencies

 The following dependencies are used in this project: